glpi-project/glpi/apirest.md

 ## Delete item(s)

 * **URL**: apirest.php/:itemtype/:id
-* **Description**: Delete an object existing in GLPi.
+* **Description**: Delete an object existing in GLPI.
 * **Method**: DELETE
 * **Parameters**: (Headers)
   * *Session-Token*: session var provided by [initSession](#init-session) endpoint.
 Mandatory.
-  * *App-Token*: authorization string provided by the GLPi api configuration.
+  * *App-Token*: authorization string provided by the GLPI api configuration.
 Optional.
 * **Parameters**: (query string)
   * *id*: unique identifier of the itemtype passed in the URL.
 You **could skip** this parameter by passing it in the input payload.
       OR